Urgent Care Options

 - Sprains and strains

 You'll typically be responsible for paying a copayment for urgent care.
 Depending on your plan, the copayment may be higher than for an office visit or a convenience care clinic visit.
+What you pay out-of-pocket depends on your specific Harvard Pilgrim plan.
+If you have an HSA plan, your deductible and any additional cost-sharing applies.
+Please refer to your plan documents for your specific benefit information.

 * Center hours, capabilities and types of services may vary depending on the provider location.
 Be sure to call and ask before you go.

-To be covered by Harvard Pilgrim, you must get care at a participating providers.
+To be covered by Harvard Pilgrim, you must get care at a participating provider.
 At this link, select your plan, then click Other Care Providers under Search by Provider Type.
 Under Specialty, select Urgent Care Center.